manoharan-lab/holopy/docs/source/index.rst

 :Date: |today|

 :mod:`HoloPy` is a python based tool for working with digital holograms and light scattering.
-HoloPy's main purposes are to:
+HoloPy's can:

-* :ref:`Load <loading>` images and associate them with experimental :ref:`metadata <metadata>`
+* :ref:`Load <loading>` images, associate them with experimental :ref:`metadata <metadata>`, and visualize loaded or calculated images.

 * :ref:`Reconstruct <recon_tutorial>` 3d volumes from digital holograms